-Each Fund listed agrees to repay NBIA out of assets attributable to each of its respective Classes noted below for any fees waived by NBIA under the expense limitation or any Operating Expenses NBIA reimburses in excess of the expense limitation, provided that the repayment does not cause that Class' Operating Expenses to exceed the expense limitation in place at the time the fees were waived and/or the expenses were reimbursed, or the expense limitation in place at the time the Fund repays NBIA, whichever is lower.
+Each Fund listed agrees to repay NBIA out of assets attributable to Fund noted below any fees waived by NBIA under the expense limitation or any Operating Expenses NBIA reimburses in excess of the expense limitation for the Fund, including those fees and expenses waived or reimbursed for each Fund's Predecessor Fund, provided that the repayment does not cause a Fund's Operating Expenses to exceed the expense limitation in place at the time the fees were waived and/or the expenses were reimbursed, or the expense limitation in place at the time a Fund repays NBIA, whichever is lower.
 Any such repayment must be made within three years after the year in which NBIA incurred the expense.
+The current amount subject to recoupment for the Institutional Class of each Predecessor Fund is set forth below along with the expiration date of such recoupment.